JasonBock/Rocks/docs/notes/C# 11 Features.md

 This document contains notes on how I'll handle C# 11 features in Rocks.
 This doesn't cover all the C# 11 features; I'm only focused on those that I think will have significant impact on how Rocks works.
 For example, static abstract members in interfaces will require me to do **something** with those members - otherwise, I'll generate invalid code.

+Also, this document doesn't necessarily reflect any eventual implementation in Rocks that I did.
+Consider this to be a bunch of notes that I made as I reviewed these features, and the work I actually did may (and probably does) look different.

 ## Static Abstract Members in Interfaces

 ### On Hold